 Now I go into my quiet time with an expectation of hearing His voice again.
 It is a sweet time with the Lord!

 Now don’t get me wrong, I love reading through the Bible.
 There is absolutely a time and place for that.
 Reading through the entire Bible gives context and develops our understanding of God’s character.
-However I prefer to take it on at my own pace.
+However, I prefer to take it on at my own pace.

-There should never be guilt over missing a day in the word or “getting behind” in my studying!
-When there is guilt I am less likely to keep at it!
+There should never be guilt over missing a day in the Word or “getting behind” in my studying!
+When there is guilt, I am less likely to keep at it!

 You are going through something right now.
 The Bible talks about that real thing.
 Make the conversation relevant to what you are facing.

-- Google the thing.
+- Google the topic.

 - Pull a list of verses about it.

-- Studying them.
+- Study them.

 - Meditate on them.

-- Applying them to your situation.
+- Apply them to your situation.